alozano-77/AWS-SAA-C02-Course/README.md

 When looking at an AMI, this can be measured in minutes.

 AMI baking will front load the time needed by configuring as much as possible.

+- Use AMI backing for any part of the process that is time intensive.
+- Use bootstrap for the final configuration.

+This way you reduce the post-launch time and thus the boot-time-to-service.

 ### AWS::CloudFormation::Init